 However because of players unavailability games were not regular.
 Then I did a web search and found Playo app and trust me, now I have more than 400 playpals.
 Because of Playo I got some really good regular players and because of this I get to play badminton daily.
 Even if you don’t have players you can always host a game and get players.
 When I started playing the sport, I wasn’t even aware of the basics of the game.
 I joined Playo as a beginner.

 Today what all I have learned, I have learned it all by playing with other players and some Youtube Badminton tutorials.
-Thanks to all advance and higher intermediate players who gave me an opportunity to play with them and learn from them.
+Thanks to all advance and higher intermediate players who gave me an opportunity to play and learn from them.

 Badminton is a fun and exciting sport to pick up if you’re looking for an activity that boosts your physical, mental and social aspects of health.